 Stay tuned for new Insight features in 2024

 Insight is part of Ontra’s Legal Operating System for private markets.
-It’s an AI-powered SaaS solution for the private fund lifecycle intended to help your firm modernize and simplify fundraising and compliance processes.
+It’s an AI platform for the full private fund lifecycle intended to help your firm modernize and simplify fundraising and compliance processes.
 Exciting new features are scheduled to be added to Insight this year.
 Subscribe to Ontra’s updates to be the first to hear about Insight’s latest AI-backed features.

 *The organizations referenced in this article have no affiliation with Ontra, and neither Ontra nor such organizations promote or endorse the other’s products or services.